MOBILE APPLICATION

 Prototypes

-I refined my wireframes into low-fidelity prototypes to validate navigation, booking flows, and onboarding interactions before moving into high-fidelity UI design.
+After exploring different page layouts, I refined my wireframes into low-fidelity prototypes.
+Connecting the pages helped validate navigation, booking flows, and onboarding interactions before moving into high-fidelity UI design.

 Low fidelity onboarding prototype flow